 "Our own correspondents and many other ministers and lay students of society have discussed lately the cause of the decline in church attendance at the present time; but how can there be any doubt on the subject?
-No coincident decline in the intellectual ability of the ministry is discoverable, and there is no de-crease in the attractions offered by the churches in the way of music and their services generally.
+No coincident decline in the intellectual ability of the ministry is discoverable, and there is no decrease in the attractions offered by the churches in the way of music and their services generally.
 Rather has there been an unexampled effort to increase their popularity by the invention and adoption of many devices, some of them repulsive to good taste and grossly offensive to genuine religious sentiment.
-Sermons are made as distinctly secular and sensational as the most catch-penny newspapers are; and not less offensive and mischievous by reason of loose and superficial and fallacious reasoning.
-Now, the competitor of such pulpits is not the self-respecting newspaper, which appeals to the intelligent people, but the debased newspaper of kindred cheap and tawdry and sensational methods as an authori ative exposition of divine truth. they regard the services and sermons simply as they look on the theater or the opera, or as inviting only so far as they appeal to their fancy, they are likely to seek other means of entertainment, for, apart from faith in it, a church is a dall place for the run of peo-Men who will sit out a play for two or three hours or fire themselves out with a day's golfing or bicycling are wearied beyond endurance by an bour in church, unless they enter it in a worshipful spirit and with unquestioning faith that in it alone the way to salvation can be pointed out to them.
+Sermons are made as distinctly secular and sensational as the most catch-penny newspapers are, and not less offensive and mischievous by reason of loose and superficial and fallacious reasoning.
+Now, the competitor of such pulpits is not the self-respecting newspaper, which appeals to the intelligent people, but the debased newspaper of kindred cheap and tawdry and sensational methods "Naturally, such devices fail as a permanent attraction of church attendance; they simply lower popular respect for the church.
+Nothing can induce men to go to divine service as an imperative religious duty except a hearty and profound faith in God, in their need of salvation, and in the teaching of the church as an authori.ative exposition of divine truth.
+If they regard the services and sermons simply as they look on the theater or the opera, or as inviting only so far as they appeal to their fancy, they are likely to seek other means of entertainment, for, apart from faith in it, a church is a dull place for the run of people.
+Men who will sit out a play for two or three hours or tire themselves out with a day's golfing or bicycling are wearied beyond endurance by an hour in church, unless they enter it in a worshipful spirit and with unquestioning faith that in it alone the way to salvation can be pointed out to them.
 But if they are told by even their own ministers and theologians that the Bible is only fallible, human literature, how can they be expected to go on believing in a church which preaches it as a guide to salvation?